-CMP 260: Operating Systems (3)
+COMP 260: Introduction to Operating Systems

 The course is an introduction to the fundamentals of operating systems.
 Topics include concurrent processes and synchronization mechanisms; processor scheduling; memory management, virtual memory; paging, file management; input/output management; deadlock management; interrupt structures, interrupt processing; device management; performance of operating systems; synchronization in a multi-programmed operating systems and with virtual memory management.
 Formal principles are illustrated with examples and case studies of one or more contemporary operating systems.